 The Fitbit ecosystem

-A connected scale, wireless earbuds, and accessories for days, Fitbit has the market on customizable fitness trackers.
+A connected scale (opens in new tab), wireless earbuds (opens in new tab), and accessories for days (opens in new tab), Fitbit has the market on customizable fitness trackers.
 You can track your weight loss journey and all of your fitness metrics all in one app thanks to Fitbit.
 You also have Fitbit's support site, which has excellent moderators and Fitbit ambassadors waiting to answer your questions.

 Fitbit is what most people go with

 The simple fact is that Fitbit has brand recognition, which means you'll have more friends to connect with in Fitbit's app, there are more training resources coming out all the time from Fitbit, and more companies are making inexpensive, third-party accessories to help you make your Fitbit your own.

 At the end of the day, you should base your decision on which you like more.
 They're two of the best fitness trackers money can buy, and being so closely priced (sometimes identically so) means you get to go one which features matter most to you, and hell even which one looks best on your wrist.

 The Garmin vivofit 4 is bets for people who want a basic fitness tracker that doesn't break the bank.
 For the $99 price tag, the Garmin vivofit 4 is very reasonable considering all the functionality that's packed into the device.
 Plus, the vivofit 4 is swimproof, which you can't really get in a Fitbit for under a couple hundred dollars.
 Ultimately, the vivofit 4 is all about value and very accurate tracking.